lmohammadina/tp2/README.md

 # demoAnsible
-In the image folder, you can see the photos related to the implementation of this project
+In the images folder, you can finde the photos related to the implementation of this project

 ## Setup